 At a minimum, this account must have Read and Replicating Directory Changes rights at the root of the domain for the Publisher channel to operate.
+For more information, see How to grant the Replicating Directory Changes permission in Windows (https://support.microsoft.com/en-au/help/303972/how-to-grant-the-replicating-directory-changes-permission-for-the-micr).
 You also need Write rights to any object modified by the Subscriber channel.
 Write rights can be restricted to the containers and attributes that are written by the Subscriber channel.

 To obtain delete events from Active Directory, you need permission to view the contents of the deleted objects container.
 By default, only built-in Administrators group has this permission.
 To grant this permission to a non-administrator such as the driver account, modify the permissions on the deleted object container by following the instructions from Microsoft documentation.
 Similarly, the driver account needs permissions to view the contents of the Password Sync registry.
 By default, only local system account has these permissions.
 If the driver is running as any other account, you must grant "Full Control" over the "Novell" registry keys and sub-keys to the driver account.
-For more information, see Section 2.5, "Configuring System Permissions," on page 28.
+For more information, see "Configuring System Permissions" on page 28.